Scientist Snapshot | Mark Muldowney, Head of Technology and Innovation

 How do you hope to expand Sterling’s technology offerings in the next several years?

-In the spirit of delivering our customers superior solutions to meet their evolving chemistry requirements, our near term priority is to continue to expand our capabilities in our main areas of focus.
-We are currently working to extend our continuous processing competencies to the commercial scale.
-As for Biocatalysis, we are working on developing a proprietary enzyme database to provide our customers broader, streamlined enzyme access.
+In the spirit of delivering our customers superior solutions to meet their evolving chemistry requirements, our near-term priority is continuing to expand our capabilities in our main areas of focus.
+We are currently working to extend our continuous processing competencies to commercial scale.
+As for Biocatalysis, we are working

 We are always keeping an ear to the market to assess and prioritise scientific technologies.
 Long-term, we will continue to make technology a focus with a commitment to meeting evolving market needs and delivering quality-focused solutions to our customers.